opacity/webinterface/src/components/agreement/terms-of-service.md

 > You must meet the following criteria to use our Services:

-> 3.1.1. you must be of legal age to form a binding contract with us; and
+> 3.1.1.
+You must be of legal age to form a binding contract with us; and

-> 3.1.2. you cannot be a person barred from receiving our Services under the laws of the United States.
+> 3.1.2.
+You cannot be a person barred from receiving our Services under the laws of the United States.

 #### 4. Limitations on Use and Rules of Conduct